 In 2019 we had two remarkably successful European trips.
 After these trips, Ryan’s idea took a life of its own, and we commenced on this journey to start a travel blog.
 Wanderers Compass was “born” in the fall of 2019.
 It has had some ups and downs, as would be expected.
 Moments of feeling overwhelmed and lots of frustration.
-Neither of us is tech-savvy nor, have we done anything like this in our lives.
+Neither of us is tech-savvy, nor have we done anything like this in our lives.
 The learning curve was substantial.
 The support from our loved ones made it possible as well.
-It was a massive leap of faith, or was it jumping off the precipice?
-We both have had together and separately those “are we outright nuts?” moments.
+Was it a massive leap of faith or jumping off the precipice?
+We have had those “are we outright nuts?” moments.

-We answered some of the most common questions we get on our FAQ’s page.
+We answered some of the most common questions on our FAQ page.

 Best laid plans

-Wanderers Compass was to launch in April 2020 during our next trip to Europe.
-I was in Norway with my husband when COVID 19 began exploding on the world stage in March and abruptly ended our trip.
+Wanderers Compass was to launch in April 2020 during our next European trip.
+I was in Norway with my husband when COVID-19 began exploding on the world stage in March and abruptly ended our trip.
 Subsequently, Ryan and I had to cancel our April plans.
-We watched with broken hearts as the virus took its grip on the world and, for the unforeseeable future, international travel stopped in its tracks.
+We watched with broken hearts as the virus gripped the world and, for the unforeseeable future, international travel stopped in its tracks.

 Here we go